 Ever look at the back of your dog food or cat food bag and feel the urgent need to vigorously scratch your head?
 The details about what is actually in that dog food bag or cat food bag can be confusing!
 Whether it’s wet cat food or dry dog food or any other kind of food, choosing the right pet food for your pet is more than simply understanding what’s on your pet food labels.
-We feel your pain, so in an effort to help you better understand the food your pet consumes, we’ve put together this handy guide that covers everything we’ve ever written about pet food ingredients.
+We feel your pain, so in an effort to help you better understand the food your pet consumes, we’ve put together this handy guide that covers some of the articles we have written about pet food ingredients.
 You’ll find info about the ingredients themselves, the differences between “ingredients” and “nutrients,” what makes an essential nutrient, and everything in between.

 NUTRITION INVOLVES MORE THAN CHOOSING A PET FOOD